swup/fragment-plugin/README.md

 ```
 ### Notes

-- The `name` of the current rule will be added to the html as a class `is-fragment--${rule.name}`, to allow for fine-grained animation control
-- Only the first element will be matched for every entry in the `replace` array
+- Only the first element will be matched for every entry in the `fragments` array
 - The last fragment that matches the current route wins

 ## Animations for fragments